dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 You may want to update metrics that you have previously submitted because you received new metrics for the execution at a later time.

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/ExecutionMetricsUpdate and provide your Dockstore token using the lock icon at the top right of the endpoint.
-This is the endpoint used to update metrics that were submitted Dockstore.
+This is the endpoint used to update metrics that were submitted to Dockstore.
 Click the "Try it out” button.

 First, fill out the parameters.
 This is where you'll input information about which workflow and version was executed and what platform it was executed on.